kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-41-expose-multiple-workloads.md

 ## Define Multiple Services on Different Paths

 ## Context
-Learn how to expose two workloads on different paths at the `spec.rules` level without a root Service defined.
-You can also define a Service at the root level.
-Such a definition is applied to all the paths specified at `spec.rules` that do not have their own Services defined.
-Services defined at the `spec.rules` level have precedence over Service definition at the `spec.service` level.
+Learn how to expose two Services on different paths at the `spec.rules` level without a root Service defined.

 ## Steps